cnpryer/cnpryer.github.io/docs/building_a_digital_twin_for_a_logistics_firm.md

 The TM team leverages another system developed specifically for logistics firms like ours.
 That system houses all of the integrations, planning parameters, and other constraints for routes to be executed using.
 The system gives our business the ability to model customer-specific profiles for routing operations.

 The routing operations **will** vary by customer.
-This is an important aspect of NFI's value proposition.
+This is an important aspect of the business' value proposition.
 So we are modeling the operations surrounding and executed via that specialized system.

 The DT is a separate system used to emulate that entire operation.

 ## Minimum Viable Product (MVP)

-I started out at NFI developing specialized models for our customers.
+I started out at this company developing specialized models for our customers.
 The first few years of my career I spent a lot of time on complicated projects that took several months to deliver.
 The work gave me unique experience building supply chain network and transportation models at scale for large businesses.

 This experience allowed me to learn what about these models are often found valuable in an engagement with a customer.
 It also helped me learn useful methods for experimenting with feedback loops during these projects.